yisraelg3/phase-3-active-record-associations-and-migrations/README.md

-# Active Record Associations Introduction: Playlister
+# Associations and Migrations

-## Objectives
+## Learning Goals

-1. Understand how and why Active Record implements associations between models.
+- Understand how and why Active Record implements associations between models.
-2. Use Active Record migrations and methods to build out a domain model that associates classes via the has-many/belongs-to *and* the many-to-many (or has-many-through) relationships.
+- Use Active Record migrations and methods to build out a domain model that associates classes via the has-many/belongs-to *and* the many-to-many (or has-many-through) relationships.

 ## What are Active Record Associations?